CoraWagner/Filter/index.md

 #### Single Criteria:
 Click on the cell you would like the new table to populate.
 Type `=FILTER(A1:P46,J1:J46>=10,"")` into the Formula Bar.
+The formula will return a table that has filtered out all data entries that contain less than 10 grams of sugar per serving.
 ![Filtered Using Equation Single Criteria](EquationFilter1.png)

 #### Multiple Criteria:
 Click on the cell you would like the new table to populate.
 Type `=FILTER(A1:P46,(J1:J46>=10)*(D1:D46>110),"")` into the Formula Bar.
+The formula will reutn a tablw that has filtered out all data entries that conain less than 10 grams of sugar **AND** have less than 110 calories per serving.
 ![Filtered Using Equations Multiple Criteria](MultipleCriteria.png)